Embryophyte: Lycophytes and euphyllophytes

 All the vascular plants which disperse through spores were once thought to be related (and were often grouped as 'ferns and allies').
 However, recent research suggests that leaves evolved quite separately in two different lineages.
 The lycophytes or lycopodiophytes – modern clubmosses, spikemosses and quillworts – make up less than 1% of living vascular plants.
 They have small leaves, often called 'microphylls' or 'lycophylls', which are borne all along the stems in the clubmosses and spikemosses, and which effectively grow from the base, via an intercalary meristem.
 It is believed that microphylls evolved from outgrowths on stems, such as spines, which later acquired veins (vascular traces).

 Although the living lycophytes are all relatively small and inconspicuous plants, more common in the moist tropics than in temperate regions, during the Carboniferous period tree-like lycophytes (such as Lepidodendron) formed huge forests that dominated the landscape.

 The euphyllophytes, making up more than 99% of living vascular plant species, have large 'true' leaves (megaphylls), which effectively grow from the sides or the apex, via marginal or apical meristems.
-One theory is that megaphylls developed from three-dimensional branching systems by first 'planation' – flattening to produce a two dimensional branched structure – and then 'webbing' – tissue growing out between the flattened branches.
-Others have questioned whether megaphylls developed in the same way in different groups.
+One theory is that megaphylls evolved from three-dimensional branching systems by first 'planation' – flattening to produce a two dimensional branched structure – and then 'webbing' – tissue growing out between the flattened branches.
+Others have questioned whether megaphylls evolved in the same way in different groups.

 Ferns and horsetails

-Euphyllophytes are divided into two lineages: the ferns and horsetails (monilophytes) and the seed plants (spermatophytes).
-Like all the preceding groups, the monilophytes continue to use spores as their main method of dispersal.
-Traditionally, whisk ferns and horsetails were treated as distinct from 'true' ferns.
-Recent research suggests that they all belong together, although there are differences of opinion on the exact classification to be used.
+The ferns and horsetails (the Polypodiophyta) form a clade; they use spores as their main method of dispersal.
+Traditionally, whisk ferns and horsetails were historically treated as distinct from 'true' ferns.
 Living whisk ferns and horsetails do not have the large leaves (megaphylls) which would be expected of euphyllophytes.
-However, this has probably resulted from reduction, as evidenced by early fossil horsetails, in which the leaves are broad with branching veins.
+This has probably resulted from reduction, as evidenced by early fossil horsetails, in which the leaves are broad with branching veins.

 Ferns are a large and diverse group, with some 12,000 species.
 A stereotypical fern has broad, much divided leaves, which grow by unrolling.